-The Institute Council is the reference for all matters related to student life and performance, and it may set the regulatory framework for cases not specified in these regulations with complete respect for their spirit.
-The Institute Council issues, at times, and according to the circumstances, guidelines necessary to improve life in the Institute.
+The Institute Council is the reference for all matters related to student life and performance, and it may set the regulatory framework for cases not specified in these regulations.

 The Institute Council is the proper reference for decision-making and receiving complaints.
 The Dean is the sole official spokesman thereof.